Bodigrim/tasty-bench/README.md

   via `measureCpuTime`.
 This mode of operation can be also configured by disabling Cabal flag `tasty`.

-* If results are amiss or oscillate wildly and adjusting `--timeout` and `--stdev` does not help, you may be interested to investigate individual timings of successive runs by enabling Cabal flag `debug`.
-This will pipe raw data into `stderr`.

 ## Command-line options

 Use `--help` to list all command-line options.